This transcript is still being processed for Smart Transcript. To see an example of this new feature, click here.

 Time's gone.
 Next week we come to this incredible point in the story.

 Father, we feel a little bit like we've been there.
-Right there at the moment of the most wonderful, glorious event in all of human history, the hope of all the world, the desire of the nations, the long-awaited Messiah of Israel, the one who would bruise the serpent's head, the ruler, Shiloh, the great prophet, the final Lamb, the King of kings, without fanfare the angel says, "You will conceive in your womb and bear a Son and you shall name Him Jesus, He will be great, will be called the Son of the Most High and the Lord God will give Him the throne of His father David."
-And with that our God, the great Redeemer is come.
+Right there at the moment of the most wonderful, glorious event in all of human history, the hope of all the world, the desire of the nations, the long-awaited Messiah of Israel, the one who would bruise the serpent's head, the ruler, Shiloh, the great prophet, the final Lamb, the King of kings.
+Without fanfare the angel says, "You will conceive in your womb and bear a Son, you shall name Him Jesus, He will be great, will be called the Son of the Most High and the Lord God will give Him the throne of His father David."
+And with that, our God, the great Redeemer is come.
 We thank You, Lord, for how Your Word lives, how it moves our hearts, how it bears the ring of truth, how it compels us to the glorious, majestic, supernatural, profound simplicity of the story, a story so simple and so clear that even a little child could understand, and so profound that all the wisdom of the world can't fathom it.
-O God, how we thank You that You came into the world, that God the Son was born to redeem us all, including Mary.
-We thank You that our lives are a bit like hers, the divine messenger brought us the gospel, not an angel but some messenger, some preacher, some teacher, some writer, even those who wrote Scripture.
+Oh God, how we thank You that You came into the world, that God the Son was born to redeem us all, including Mary.
+We thank You that our lives are a bit like hers.
+The divine messenger brought us the gospel, not an angel but some messenger, some preacher, some teacher, some writer, even those who wrote Scripture.
 And the divine messenger brought us a message and then You made a divine choice before the foundation of the world to give us grace and to come and be with us, bless us.
 Mary's story is really our story.
-Oh we can't all obviously have that special service which she rendered to you of bearing Christ, that could only belong to one, but while we cannot bear Christ in our wombs, we can bear Christ to the world around us.
+Oh we can't all obviously have that special service which she rendered to you of bearing Christ.
+That could only belong to one.
+But while we cannot bear Christ in our wombs, we can bear Christ to the world around us.
 We cannot give birth to Him but we can take Him and the glory of his gospel everywhere.
-Mary is one of us, unworthy, unspectacular, without merit, without achievement she is chosen, given a message, given grace to bear the Son of God.
-May we, Father, as she brought the child forth, may we bring Him forth in our worlds that His glorious life, death, resurrection and gospel may bring light and life to the world.
+Mary is one of us, unworthy, unspectacular, without merit, without achievement.
+She is chosen, given a message, given grace to bear the Son of God.
+May we, Father, as she brought the child forth, may we bring Him forth in our worlds, that His glorious life, death, resurrection, and gospel may bring light and life to the world.
 We pray in His name.
 Amen.